joetannenbaum/terminalia/README.md

 ![Demo](examples/spinner-simple.gif)

-Displays a variable message based on the result of the task:
+**Displays a variable final message based on the result of the task:**

 ```php
 $site = $this->termSpinner(